||Harry S Truman (D)

 urged the U.S. Supreme Court to end the 54-year-old “separate but equal” doctrine that allowed segregated colleges, universities and interstate railroads.
 The photo shows McGrath and Johnston, who Thurmond declares was “drinking a toast to celebrate” McGrath’s confirmation in the Senate.
 “Any man who would drink a toast to J. Howard McGrath, an enemy of the South who would break down segregation, is no true Democrat, he is no true friend of the South, he is no true friend to South Carolina.”

-Jun 8: Belgium finally gets a new government when Prime Minister Jean Duvieusart of the Social Christian (Catholic) Party is sworn in.
-The party had campaigned on returning exiled King Leopold III to the throne by repealing a 1945 law that declared him “unable to reign” due to his controversial wartime activities.
+Jun 8: Belgium gets a new Prime Minister.
+Belgium finally gets a new government when Prime Minister Jean Duvieusart of the Social Christian (Catholic) Party is sworn in.
+The party campaigned on returning exiled King Leopold III to the throne by repealing a 1945 law that declared him “unable to reign” due to his controversial wartime activities.
 Because the Catholic Party draws most of its strength from Flanders, Duvieusart, a Walloon, is chosen to lead the government in the hopes that he might encounter less hostility in the anti-Leopoldist Walloon provinces.
 The Parliament will meet next month after the Senate’s composition is finalized.

 ▲Friday, June 9

-Jun 9: Hollywood writers John Howard Lawson (Blockade, Algiers, Sahara), and Dalton Trumbo (Thirty Seconds Over Tokyo) begin serving one-year jail sentences for contempt of Congress.
+Jun 9: First two of Hollywood Ten begin jail sentences.
+Hollywood writers John Howard Lawson (Blockade, Algiers, Sahara), and Dalton Trumbo (Thirty Seconds Over Tokyo) begin serving one-year jail sentences for contempt of Congress.
 The two are part of the “Hollywood Ten,” all of whom were similarly charged after refusing to answer whether they were Communists before the U.S. House Committee on Un-American Activities in 1947.
 All ten appealed their convictions to the U.S. Supreme Court on First Amendment grounds.
 The Court refused to consider their case in April.

 ▲Saturday, June 10